mwolson/node-style-guide/Readme.md

 ## Use descriptive conditions

 Any non-trivial conditions should be assigned to a descriptive variable.
-But don't take this too far; something with only two simple inner conditions might not deserve its own variable, unless you are doing this multiple times.
+We define non-trivial to mean: a condition composed of two or less operations.

+Exception: If a trivial condition would be used more than once in the same function, or you have multiple similar of them in the same function, then it should be treated as non-trivial and have its own descriptive variable.

 *Right:*